Medically reviewed by Drugs.com. Last updated on April 21, 2021.

 The following local adverse reactions are reported infrequently with topical corticosteroids but may occur more frequently with the use of occlusive dressings.
 These reactions are listed in an approximate decreasing order of occurrence: burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, and miliaria.

 To report SUSPECTED ADVERSE REACTIONS, contact Bausch Health US, LLC at 1-800-321-4576 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

 Locoid Solution Dosage and Administration

-Locoid® (hydrocortisone butyrate) Solution, 0.1% should be applied to the affected area as a thin film two or three times daily depending on the severity of the condition.
+Locoid (hydrocortisone butyrate) Solution, 0.1% should be applied to the affected areas as a thin layer 2 or 3 times daily depending on the severity of the condition.

 How is Locoid Solution Supplied

 Locoid® (hydrocortisone butyrate) Solution, 0.1% is supplied in polyethylene bottles containing: